-All dressed up and ready to ride: Touring motorcycles for long hauls in comfort
+Ready to ride?
+These are the best touring motorcycles you can buy

 Kawasaki Vulcan 1700 Voyager ABS (2017: $17,500+)

 The Kawasaki Vulcan 1700 Voyager ABS delivers high amounts of torque with a powerful V-twin feel, one complimented perfectly by an advanced ABS system.
 It gives riders distributed brake force control in a manner that stops effectively and confidently.
 Cruise control can be activated while in third gear, or at any speed between that falls between 30 and 85 miles per hour.
 The frame-mounted fairing also helps keep the steering light by directing aerodynamic forces into the chassis.
 The Vulcan 1700 Voyager includes touring amenities as well, such as integrated luggage and an intercom headset that’s compatible with the built-in audio system.
+Kawasaki has four additional touring models with starting prices ranging from $9,000 to $16,800.

 Moto Guzzi MGX-21 Flying Fortress (2017: $21,990+)

 If “Flying Fortress” sounds like an airplane name, you’re correct.
 The Boeing B-17 Flying Fortress was a four-engine bomber introduced in 1938 and retired in 1968.
 The Moto Guzzi MGX-21 Flying Fortress doesn’t carry bombs, but its massive size and batwing fairing certainly give the look of a bike capable of handling a heavy load on strategic missions.
 The bike’s short flyscreen and lack of a trunk raise questions about long-haul comfort, but, the sidebag design still provides significant cargo space without compromising style.
 The wide handlebar and large seat also balance control and comfort.
 The Flying Fortress comes with a dedicated infotainment system, cruise control, ABS, and traction control.
+Moto Guzzi has three additional touring models with starting prices ranging from $15,990 to $18,490.

 Suzuki Boulevard C90T (2017: $12,900+)

 Suzuki fields one touring bike, the Suzuki Boulevard C90T, with a model name that raises questions about its suitability for cross-country trips.
 With its 90-cubic-inch V-twin engine though — the smallest of the motorcycles covered here — the Suzuki also has the lowest starting price of the lot.
 The bike also has shaft drive, along with ample torque and acceleration.
 In addition, the C90T has a large windshield, rigid side cases, and leather-look seating that showcases classic V-twin styling.
-Names aren’t everything.
+Suzuki has one additional touring model with a starting price of $9,400

-Triumph TROPHY SE ABS (2017: $19,500+)
+Triumph Trophy SE ABS (2017: $19,500+)

 Triumph’s Trophy SE ABS has a 1215cc, three-cylinder engine.
 The maker says the motor chews up miles effortlessly, while passengers enjoy “armchair ergonomics” for all-day rides.
-The list of features includes electronic suspension adjustment, an on-board audio system, ABS, traction control, adjustable seats, cruise control, an adjustable screen, electronic headlight adjustment, an immobiliser, ride-by-wire, a SatNav mounting bracket, power sockets, and under-seat storage.
+The list of features includes electronic suspension adjustment, an on-board audio system, ABS, traction control, adjustable seats, cruise control, an adjustable screen, electronic headlight adjustment, an immobilizer, ride-by-wire, a SatNav mounting bracket, power sockets, and under-seat storage.
+Triumph has two additional touring models with starting prices ranging from $11,700 to $16,200.